Proxy#

 http, server |

-Sets the maximum number of concurrent HTTP/3 request streams in a connection.
+Initializes HTTP/3 and QUIC settings and sets the maximum number of concurrent HTTP/3 request streams in a connection.
 Requires enabling keepalive connections.

 proxy_http3_stream_buffer_size#